vraikonen/mastodon-crawler/README.md

 <h3 align="center">Mastodon Crawler</h3>

   <p align="center">
-    This Python script fetches historical tooths from public Mastodon federations (instances).
-Restricted or private tooths cannot be accessed.
-User defines crawling period by providing the ID of the two tooths.
-With pagination, ID of the tooth acts as a start/end time of the crawling process.
-Tooths are stored in MongoDB.
+    This Python script fetches historical toots(statutes) from public Mastodon federations (instances).
+Restricted or private toot cannot be accessed.
+User defines crawling period by providing start and end date as GMT+0.
+Toots are stored in MongoDB.
     <br />
     <a href="https://git.sbg.ac.at/geo-social-analytics/geo-social-media/mastodon-crawler"><strong>Explore the docs »</strong></a>
     <br />